adamking77/gz-hq-site/src/content/courses/foundations-of-architecting-your-autonomy.md

       Choose the timing, location, and circumstances of difficult conversations to maximize your strategic advantage while minimizing opportunities for manipulation or emotional escalation.

-      **Developmental Bridge**: Mastering direct engagement provides the foundation for understanding how individual manipulation connects to larger systematic patterns.
+      Mastering direct engagement provides the foundation for understanding how individual manipulation connects to larger systematic patterns.

   - title: |
       The Wind Scroll: Understanding Manipulation Systems